tinoosan/ledger/README.md

   - `LOG_FORMAT` = `json` (default) | `text`
   - `LOG_LEVEL`  = `DEBUG` | `INFO` | `WARNING` | `ERROR`

-On start, the in-memory store seeds 1 user and 2 accounts; their IDs are logged for quick testing.
+On start, the in-memory store seeds 1 user and 3 accounts (including the system OpeningBalances); their IDs are logged for quick testing.

 ## API Docs